Witekio/qt-and-android-whitepaper-apps/README.md

-# Qt vs Android: Music Player
+# Qt and Android comparison: Music Player

 Let’s compare both frameworks by developing a music player app on an NXP iMX.8 Quad board.